Ghasak/nvim-old/README.md

 - **Note**:
-  Usually, I change (.git) to (.git.when_ready_to_upload) or what ever, as i noticed the git affect the performance of my configuration (init.lua), the time increase at least 100 msec
+  Usually, I change (.git) to (.git.when_ready_to_upload) or what ever, as i noticed the git affect the performance of my configuration (init.lua), the time increase at least 100 msec.

 ''''''